dmitrywashere/dmitrywashere.github.io/_posts/2025-12-01-fusion-1-dcupgrade.md

 So every time something on the network tried to resolve any external website, the new DC dutifully checked its local zones, found nothing, and then… didn’t know where else to go.

 Local name resolution?
 Fine.
 External DNS?
-Faceplant.
+Facepalm.

 ---